Achieving a Better Life Experience Act

-The beneficiary-owner may use the account to pay for any expense, even if not related to his or her disability, without jeopardizing eligibility for public benefits program.
+The beneficiary-owner may use the account to pay for a very broad range of expenses, without jeopardizing eligibility for public benefits program.
 See the Social Security Program Operations Manual System (POMS), Section SI 01130.740, for more specifics.
 The Social Security Administration’s POMS on ABLE accounts make it clear that a distribution from an ABLE account is not treated as “income” for eligibility purposes but, rather, a conversion of a resource from one form to another.
 Common uses for an ABLE account include paying for rent, utilities, food, education, transportation, technology, personal supports and health care.
 Notably, using ABLE funds for housing and food expenses will not be counted as income to the beneficiary under the SSI program, whereas assistance from a family member or distributions from a special needs trust (SNT) to pay for food and shelter will be counted as income.
 Again, any distributions for the payment of expenses deemed not to be “qualified disability expenses” will be subject to income taxation and a penalty, which will not affect public benefits eligibility.

 Assets remaining in the account upon a beneficiary’s death first must be used to reimburse state(s) for Medicaid services provided to the beneficiary after creation of the ABLE account.
 This reimbursement is similar to that required for self-settled SNT established under federal law, 42 U.S.C. §1396p(d)(4), except that reimbursement under a self-settled SNT will extend to all Medicaid services provided to the beneficiary, even those prior to the establishment of the SNT.
 Any funds remaining in the ABLE account after reimbursement for Medicaid may be distributed to the individual’s estate or a designated beneficiary.